ytechie/ytechie-blog/src/documents/2014/01/7-lessons-running-a-hackathon/index.html.md

 The rule in my house is that if a device doesn't move, it must have an Ethernet cable run to it.
 Wi-Fi is only for devices that move frequently such as phones, tablets, etc. When it comes to video calling, sharing files, and Internet access, there is simply no substitute for a hard-wired connection.
 Have plenty of switches and cables available so that everyone gets a port.

 You should also have extra monitors, USB hubs, mice, keyboards, and lots of various cables on hand.
-You want to make working as frictionless as possible.
+Have plenty of whiteboards with working markers, and a projector that anyone can hook up to.
+You want to make working and sharing as frictionless as possible.

 ## 7. Have Someone Present that is Accountable

 People who attend hackathons show up ready to work.
 If they didn't want to be there, they would probably have stayed home.
 That being said, there should be a designated person whose primary goal is for the overall project to be successful.

 There will also be lots of decisions that need to be made, and not a lot of time to make them.
-Discussions should occur, but oftentimes any call is better than wasting time.
-Having someone that can provide answers and keep things moving is critical.
+Discussions should occur, but often times making a bad call is worth it to keep things moving.
+Having someone that can provide answers is critical.

 **Have fun!**